kyma-project/telemetry-manager/docs/user/02-logs.md

 ## Operations

-The Telemetry module ensures that the Fluent Bit instances are operational and healthy at any time.
-Buffering and retries help preventing that the instances drop logs if the backend is either not reachable for some duration, or cannot handle the log load and is causing backpressure.
-However, there are situations when you should react.
+The Telemetry module ensures that the log agent instances are operational and healthy at any time, for example, with buffering and retries.
+However, there may be situations when the instances drop logs, or cannot handle the log load.

-To avoid and detect these situations, check the module status.
+To detect and fix such situations, check the pipeline status and check out [Troubleshooting](#troubleshooting).

 ## Limitations